 If you’re a web designer, your portfolio site should be very meticulously curated since everything about it, is a representation of what you’ll be able to build for your clients.
 If you’re a writer like me, then your blog posts need to speak to the quality of work you’ll create for everyone you work with.
 For designers, the same thing goes – make sure the images you feature on your site are representative of the style you want to create for your future clients.

 Because you have a very limited amount of time to source new clients (and actually do the work for them) as you start your freelance business, you need to get the most out of the clients you do bring on.
 Both from a financial and portfolio-building standpoint.

 Your limited number of clients and correlating portfolio pieces, will represent how you’re perceived by other potential clients moving forward.

 That makes everyone you choose to work with or highlight on your website, a crucial decision – especially in the beginning.
 Obviously you don’t want to overthink it and go into decision paralysis, but spend a minute or two thinking through whether or not each potential client you’re considering, will help you get to where you want to go.

-Right now, I only have 2 clients for my freelance business.
-It's not for lack of work requests that come in, but rather because I've chosen to allocate my limited amount of freelance time to these two clients that are most aligned with the future clients I want to work with, as well.
+I typically only retain 2 clients for my freelance business at a time.
+It’s not for lack of work requests that come in, but rather because I’ve chosen to allocate my limited amount of freelance time to these two clients that are most aligned with the future clients I want to work with, as well.

 That’s why within every piece of content I create on my blog, I regularly mention the brands, companies, and individuals I see myself potentially working with one day.
 Even if I’m not quite ready to take on new clients, or I’m not even qualified to go after such huge deals yet, it’s never too early to start building good will and getting your name in front of the right people at your target companies.